winglang/wing/README.md

     wing compile --target sim hello.w
     ```

-2. You will notice that `app.wx` was created, run the Wing Console:
+2. You will notice that `hello.wx` was created, run the Wing Console:

     ```sh
-    wing run target/app.wx
+    wing run target/hello.wx
     ```

     The **Wing Console** will start and in the main view you'll see two resources: a **Queue** and a **Function**.